 (1) Use a domain name for the web site that will be easily recognizable and remembered by and understandable to users of the web site;

-(B) Maintain the web site so that it is fully accessible to and searchable by members of the public at all times, other than during maintenance or acts of God outside the operator's control;
+(2) Maintain the web site on the internet so that it is fully accessible to and searchable by members of the public at all times, other than during maintenance or acts of God outside the operator's control;

-(D) Not charge a fee to a state agency or political subdivision for publishing a notice on the web site;
+(4) Not charge a fee to a state agency or political subdivision for publishing a notice or advertisement on the web site;

-(E) Ensure that notices displayed on the web site conform to the requirements that would apply to the notices if they were being published in a newspaper, as directed in section 7.16 of the Revised Code or in the relevant provision of the statute or rule that requires the notice;
+(5) Ensure that notices and advertisements displayed on the web site conform to the requirements that would apply to the notices and advertisements if they were being published in a newspaper, as directed in section 7.16 of the Revised Code or in the relevant provision of the statute or rule that requires the notice;

-(F) Ensure that notices continue to be displayed on the web site for not less than the length of time required by the relevant provision of the statute or rule that requires the notice;
+(6) Ensure that notices and advertisements continue to be displayed on the web site for not less than the length of time required by the relevant provision of the statute or rule that requires the notice or advertisement;

-(I) Maintain an archive of notices that no longer are displayed on the web site;
+(7) Maintain an archive of notices and advertisements that no longer are displayed on the web site;

-(J) Enable notices, both those currently displayed and those archived, to be accessed by key word, by party name, by case number, by county, and by other useful identifiers;
+(8) Enable notices and advertisements, both those currently displayed and those archived, to be accessed by key word, by party name, by case number, by county, and by other useful identifiers;

 Added by 129th General AssemblyFile No.28, HB 153, §101.01, eff.
 9/29/2011.